orbitalquark/textadept/docs/api.md

 - *prefix*:  Optional string or pattern prefix to start matching at.
 The default value is any non-newline character.
 - *escape*:  Optional flag indicating whether or not newlines can be escaped by a '\' character.
-The default value is `false`.

 Usage: